-Biological and Environmental Sciences (BES) within the School of Natural Sciences is a multi-disciplinary department that participates in research and teaching in a broad range of subjects in the biological and environmental sciences.
+Biological and Environmental Sciences (BES) within the Faculty of Natural Sciences is a multi-disciplinary department that participates in research and teaching in a broad range of subjects in the biological and environmental sciences.
 The principle focus of the research is at the interface between the environment and society.
 Within BES, staff conduct research in areas as diverse as the reconstruction of past landscapes; conservation, environmental impact assessment and environmental management; evolutionary ecology of plants and animals; and cellular biology and immunology.
 BES is a friendly, vibrant, and dynamic place in which to learn and research with a great sense of belonging engendered in our students from their very first days at the University.

 Research-led teaching is the key to deep learning and understanding.
 The academic staff in Biological and Environmental Sciences at Stirling are typically world leaders in their respective fields, thus ensuring that research-led teaching is at the core of all of our courses.
 Many students work closely with academics throughout their time and benefit from actively participating in research programmes.
 We have strong contacts with external conservation and environmental organisations who also contribute to the undergraduate experience.
 This approach ensures that our students appreciate the transferable nature of a science degree and see how their learning can be applied to the real world.

 A variety of assessment methods are employed throughout our degree course.